zyn-collab/island-infocards/README.md

 ## Notes

-- All data is loaded from CSV files in the same directory
+- All data is loaded from a single JSON file (`island_data.json`)
-- The website uses Bootstrap 5 for styling and PapaParse for CSV parsing
+- The website uses Bootstrap 5 for styling
 - Designed for Vercel deployment (free hosting)
+- Fast loading: Single 3MB file instead of 16 separate requests
 - Population changes are calculated automatically from 2014 and 2022 data
 - All numbers are formatted cleanly (no unnecessary decimals)